In Pursuit of Profit

 Whether it is due to taking a job elsewhere, switching careers, personal/family needs, medical reasons, or some other cause, the unexpected loss of an accountant can throw a business into disarray.
 Reining in this chaos as quickly as possible is critical to ensuring the viability of the company.

 Recently, we talked to a set of business partners that epitomized this situation.
-They were a brother and sister that suddenly found themselves managing the family business after the untimely passing of their father who had been running the business for the last 30 years.
-They were coming to the table with little to no accounting knowledge and too much grief and shock to be able to invest themselves in running this aspect of the business themselves.
+They suddenly found themselves managing a family business after the untimely passing of their uncle who had been running the business for the last 20 years.
+They were coming to the table with little accounting knowledge and too much grief and shock to be able to invest themselves in running this aspect of the business themselves.
 They needed help!

 Now, this example may not represent exactly where you are, but there are plenty of situations where people find themselves at the helm of a company’s finances without the experience needed to be confident in the work that they are doing.
 If this describes you, you’ve come to the right place!
 This guide will give you a quick overview of what is most important when it comes to managing your company’s books and overseeing its accounting functions.
 It will also offer additional resources for each topic so you can gain a greater understanding of the places where you need the most help, allowing you to feel better equipped to lead in these areas.